My Approach to Helping

 I have had a great deal of experience in helping people to heal wounds from childhood, whether it be abuse of some sort, dysfunction in families or neglect through unmet needs.
 These issues often manifest as relationship problems, in job issues or in depression, anxiety or stress.
 A majority of my clients seek out therapy because of the manifestations of these issues, and find, that through healing past issues, present manifestations can be resolved.

 I have also developed some strong skills in assisting couples through relationship crisis, including coming to decisions about the vitality of a relationship, as well as discovering new ways of communicating that have helped couples to turn back toward one another.
-I have been trained in Emotionally Focused Couple Therapy and other attachment-based theories.
+I have been trained in Emotionally Focused Couple Therapy and have completed level 2 of The Gottman Method for couple's therapy.

 How Psychotherapy Can Help